-- Apply an understanding of the financial and legal implications of special education programs in making critical decisions impacting students. - Develop a professional development plan that promotes growth in personnel. - Understand the role of each stakeholder and their contribution to the special education program. - Be knowledgeable about and support the use of effective teaching strategies for students with special needs. - Conduct research to answer questions related to special education practices and successfully and systemically meet the needs of exceptional learners.
-Program Requirements • Completion of 30 credit hours of course work • Experience providing special education service (as a special education teacher, a speechlanguage pathologist, a school social worker, or school psychologist) Areas of Study - 30 hours EDL/SPED-6250 Special Education Law & Policy EDL/SPED-6225 Special Education Finance SPED-6375 Supervision of Programs for Children with Disabilities SPED-6355 Instructional Strategies for students with Academic and Physical Disabilities EDI-6010 Differentiation and Learning Theory SPED-6365 Instructional Strategies for students with Specific Learning Disabilities and Emotional Disabilities EDL-6310 Schools, Families, and Community Partnerships SPED-6896 Practicum and Seminar in Special Education Leadership 1 SPED-6897 Practicum and Seminar in Special Education Leadership 2 FPR-6650 Action Research The capstone for this program is fulfilled by the completion of both SPED-6896 and SPED-6897.
-Master's in Early Childhood Special Education (ECE SPED) - 30 semester hours Program Objectives The Master's Degree in Early Childhood Special Education is designed for educators with an Illinois license endorsed in early childhood education or LBS I (PK-21).
-This program is for educators who desire to teach early childhood students with disabilities in pre-kindergarten.
-This program is designed to provide qualified candidates with the necessary skills and knowledge necessary to become an Early Childhood Special Education Teacher.
+- Apply an understanding of the financial and legal implications of special education programs in making critical decisions impacting students. - Develop a professional development plan that promotes growth in personnel. - Understand the role of each stakeholder and their contribution to the special education program. - Be knowledgeable about and support the use of effective teaching strategies for students with disabilities and access needs. - Conduct research to answer questions related to special education practices, and successfully and systemically meet the needs of exceptional learners.
+Program Requirements - Completion of 30 credit hours of coursework - Experience providing special education service (as a special education teacher/educator, a speech-language pathologist, a school social worker or school psychologist) Areas of Study - 30 hours - EDL/SPED-6250 Special Education Law & Policy - EDL/SPED-6225 Special Education Finance - SPED-6375 Supervision of Programs for Children with Disabilities - SPED-6355 Instructional Strategies for Students with Academic and Physical Disabilities - EDI-6010 Differentiation and Learning Theory - SPED-6365 Instructional Strategies for Students with Specific Learning Disabilities and Emotional Disabilities - EDL-6310 Schools, Families, and Community Partnerships - SPED-6896 Practicum and Seminar in Special Education Leadership 1 - SPED-6897 Practicum and Seminar in Special Education Leadership 2 - RES-6600 Research in Education The capstone for this program is fulfilled by the completion of both SPED-6896 and SPED-6897.
+Master of Arts in Early Childhood Special Education (30 hours) Program Objectives The Master of Arts in Early Childhood Special Education is designed for educators with an Illinois license endorsed in early childhood education or LBS I (PK-21).
+This program is for educators who desire to teach early childhood-age students with disabilities in pre-kindergarten.
+This program is designed to provide qualified candidates with the necessary skills and knowledge to become an Early Childhood Special Education Teacher.
 This program will enable candidates to: